 So, this new study is not saying that seminal fluid causes Endometriosis.
 My knee-jerk reaction was done in poor taste.
 It is simply suggesting that seminal fluid may play a role in the development or progression of endo.
 However, it appears more studies will be necessary to determine if unprotected sex may influence the severity of symptoms in women with endometriosis, and if it may raise the risk of women developing endometriosis.
-On that note, there have been several Sisters on Facebook today stating they have had, and continue to have, protected sex using condoms, and the severity of their symptoms have always been severe.
+On that note, there have been several Warriors on Facebook today stating they have had, and continue to have, protected sex using condoms, and the severity of their symptoms have always been severe.
+Also curious in the potential factor it may play toward attempts to conceive children.
 It will be interesting to watch how this develops.

-U.S. National Library of Medicine : Abstract (2010) Effect of human seminal fluid on the growth of endometrial cells of women with endometriosis
+European Journal of Obstetrics, Gynecology, and Reproductive Biology (Abstract, 2010) Effect of human seminal fluid on the growth of endometrial cells of women with endometriosis

 ~ Again, I am a layman.
 I do not hold any college degrees, nor mastery of knowledge.
 Please take what I say with a grain of salt.
 If curious, do your own research 😉 Validate my writings.
 Or challenge them.
 And ALWAYS feel free to consult with your physician.
 Always.
 Yours ~ Lisa